ENG517/DITA-TM-4/procedures/p-typewriter-cleaning.md

  8. Bottle with nozzle head, or a dropper bottle
  9. Clean rinse water
  10. Soft-bristle brush
-    - A car detailing brush, or tooth brush, can be used
+    - A car detailing brush, or toothbrush, can be used
  11. Stiff-bristle brush
  12. Mineral Spirit
     - Alternative: Gentle degreaser or rubbing alcohol.
  13. Cleaning solution
     - Mild soap and water is ideal, but all-purpose cleaners and detergents can be used.
  14. Cleaning picks
-    - Alternative: tooth picks
+    - Alternative: toothpicks
  15. Cotton swabs
  16. Light-weight oil
     - Sewing machine oil, gun oil, and specialized typewriter oil are acceptable